sibirbil/LESS/README.md

 ## Recommendation

 Default implementation of LESS uses Euclidean distances with radial basis function.
 Therefore, it is a good idea to scale the input data before fitting.
-This can be done by setting the parameter `scaling` to `True` (the default value) or by preprocessing the data as follows:
+This can be done by setting the parameter `scaling` in LESSRegressor or LESSClassifier to `True` (this is the the default value) or by preprocessing the data as follows:

 ```python
 from sklearn.preprocessing import StandardScaler